apache/cassandra-java-driver/manual/object_mapper/creating/README.md

 #### Transient properties

-[@Transient][transient] can be used to prevent a field or a Java bean property from being mapped.
-It should be placed on either the field declaration or the property getter method.
+By default, the mapper will try to map all fields and Java bean properties to table columns. [@Transient][transient] can be used to prevent a field or a Java bean property from being mapped.
+Like other column-level annotations, it should be placed on either the field declaration or the property getter method.

 [transient]:http://docs.datastax.com/en/drivers/java/3.0/com/datastax/driver/mapping/annotations/Transient.html